javalent/Javalents-Plugins/Initiative Tracker/Creatures and Encounters.md

 > [!screenshot]- Screenshot of Hidden Orcs
 > ![Hidden Orcs](https://github.com/javalent/initiative-tracker/blob/main/publish/images/encounter-block/hidden-creatures.png?raw=true)

-## Setting Creatures as Players
+## Setting creatures as players

 To set a creature as a player, you will need to to make a the creature a player in Fantasy Statblocks.
-You can follow the instructions at [[Fantasy Statblocks/Statblock Codeblocks#Player|The Code Block]] to adjust this setting.
+You can follow the instructions at [[Fantasy Statblocks/Codeblock Creatures#Player|The Code Block]] to adjust this setting.

-After that, the creature will appear in the [[Initiative Tracker/Tracker Settings]].
+After that, the creature will appear in the [[Initiative Tracker/Settings]].

 The creature will also appear in the Right Sidebar "Add a Creature" as a player.